somasis/musl-wiki/faq.md

 To prevent additional breakage, [overwrite all .c files in the gnulib folder that try to replace libc functionality with an empty file][overwrite].
-If that's still not enough to make gnulib happy, you may have to do additional preprocessor hacks so their "rpl_" functions get again mapped to the real libc thing.
+If that's still not enough to make gnulib happy, you may have to do additional preprocessor hacks so their "`rpl_`" functions get again mapped to the real libc thing.

 For example: `CFLAGS="-Dgnu_fnmatch=fnmatch -Drpl_getgroups=getgroups
 -Drpl_nanosleep=nanosleep -Drpl_futimens=futimens" ./configure` ...
 [1].